All photographs and text are by me, Anthony Houghton, and are copyrighted with some right reserved.Creative Commons BY License

 The logo and all the graphics are mine (and are copyright with all rights reserved), with the exception of the banners for Blackwellʼs Bookshop, other external sites and suppliers, and the various Web Rings, social networks, etc.

-The static UK OS maps, and are reproduced by permission of Ordnance Survey® on behalf of The Controller of Her Majestyʼs Stationery Office. © Crown copyright.
-All rights reserved.
-Licence number WL6854.
+The static UK OS maps, and are reproduced by permission of Ordnance Survey® on behalf of The Controller of Her Majestyʼs Stationery Office.
+Each "Contains OS data © Crown copyright and database right 2021".

 The Swiss Maps are based on the © 2005 swisstopo maps freely available from the swisstopo website.

-All the HTML and PHP is written by me in Macromedia Dreamweaver MX® and the Web Site design is mine.
+All the HTML and PHP is written by me in Macromedia Dreamweaver® and the Web Site design is mine.

 I originally designed the database in Microsoft Access 2003®, and transferred it to MySQL for the live environment.